Optimal Search Trees with 2-Way Comparisons: Proofs of Thm. (algorithm for )

 Doing arithmetic this way increases running time by a constant factor.\footnote {For an algorithm that works with linear (or $O(1)$-degree polynomial) functions of $\beta$.} This completes the proof of Thm.~\ref{thm:general}.
 The reduction can also be used to avoid the significant effort that Anderson \etal~\cite{Anderson2002} devote to non-distinct key probabilities.

 For computing optimal \emph{binary split trees} for unrestricted queries, the fastest known time is $O(n^5)$, due to~\cite{Hester1986}.
-But~\cite{Hester1986} also gives an $O(n^4)$-time algorithm for the case of distinct key probabilities.
-With the above reduction, the latter algorithm gives $O(n^4)$ time for the general case, proving Thm.~\ref{thm:split}.
+But~\cite{Hester1986} also gives an $O(n^4)$-time algorithm for the case of distinct key probabilities. ~\footnote {ERRATUM (MARCH 2021): This reasoning is incorrect for binary split trees, because perturbing the key probabilities can change which key is the maximum-likelihood key, changing the space of valid search trees.}

 \NOvspace{-0.1in}